Ortizzz-j/T.E.PWA/README.md

 # T.E.PWA
-Text editor but its just another one
+Text editor but its just another one.
+It is a text editor with javascript syntax highlighting.

 ## Challenges